martinkearn/AI-Services-Workshop/Bots/Bots-Lab.md

 })
 ```

-### 3.3 Adding business logic for DischargeDate custom intent - (optional step)
+### 3.3 Adding business logic for DischargeDate custom intent
-1. Add the logic for the `DischargeDate` intent under the code you added above:
+1. Add the following logic for the `DischargeDate` intent under the code you added above:
 ```js
 bot.dialog('DischargeDateDialog',
     (session, args) => {